Historical Context of Saxon Warfare

 Safety and Discipline

 Fire on the battlefield could easily turn against its users.
-Saxon leaders trained their warriors in strict protocols: never light a fire downwind, always extinguish fires before retreating, and never store flammable materials near the shield wall.
-Violation was punishable by severe flogging or even execution if the carelessness cost lives.
-This discipline is documented in the Dooms of King Ine of Wessex, which includes laws about the negligent use of fire in camp.
+Saxon leaders trained their warriors in strict protocols: never light a fire downwind, always extinguish fires before retreating, never store flammable materials near the shield wall, and always keep a bucket of water or sand beside any campfire used for signaling.
+Violation of these rules was punishable by severe flogging or even execution if negligence cost lives.
+This discipline is documented in the Dooms of King Ine of Wessex (c.
+694 AD), which includes specific laws about the negligent use of fire in camp, prescribing fines and restitution.
+Such codification shows that fire management was taken seriously as a military skill.

 Defensive Applications